- Motor Oil (Which oil is best??)

 - Tip For Cleaning a Rusty Area -

 - Here's an Electrical fault finding chart in Adobe Acrobat Format specifically designed for motorcycle charging systems.
-It includes guidance for checking and improving not only your battery ground, but the ground for your regulator/rectifier.

 - Shop Manuals [The following tips were sent to me from David Kirk.]